uvarc/rc-website/content/service/imaging.md

 # Consulting

-SOM Research Computing has experience with image processing and developing pipelines to expedite processing for large datasets.
-If you have an image processing project and would like to discuss potential solutions and implementation, SOM Research Computing is available for consultation.
+Research Computing staff have experience with image processing and developing pipelines to expedite processing for large datasets.
+If you have an image processing project and would like to discuss potential solutions and implementation, we are available for consultation.

 [<button class="btn btn-primary">Request a Consultation</button>](/service/consult/)